Human rights in Islamic State-controlled territory: Destruction of cultural and religious heritage

-UNESCO's Director-General Irina Bokova has warned that ISIL is destroying Iraq's cultural heritage, in what she has called "cultural cleansing".
+UNESCO's Director-General Irina Bokova has warned that IS is destroying Iraq's cultural heritage, in what she has called "cultural cleansing".
 "We don't have time to lose because extremists are trying to erase the identity, because they know that if there is no identity, there is no memory, there is no history", she said.
 Referring to the ancient cultures of Christians, Yazidis and other minorities, she said, "This is a way to destroy identity.
 You deprive them of their culture, you deprive them of their history, their heritage, and that is why it goes hand in hand with genocide.
 Along with the physical persecution they want to eliminate – to delete – the memory of these different cultures ... we think this is appalling, and this is not acceptable."
 Saad Eskander, head of Iraq's National Archives said, "For the first time you have cultural cleansing...
 For the Yazidis, religion is oral, nothing is written.
 By destroying their places of worship... you are killing cultural memory.
 It is the same with the Christians – it really is a threat beyond belief."

-To finance its activities, ISIL is stealing artefacts from Syria and Iraq and sending them to Europe to be sold.
+To finance its activities, IS stole artefacts from Syria and Iraq, sending them to Europe to be sold.
 UNESCO has asked for United Nations Security Council controls on the sale of antiquities, similar to those imposed after the 2003 Iraq War.
 UNESCO is working with Interpol, national customs authorities, museums, and major auction houses in attempts to prevent looted items from being sold.
-ISIL occupied Mosul Museum, the second most important museum in Iraq, as it was about to reopen after years of rebuilding following the Iraq War, saying that the statues were against Islam and threatening to destroy the museum's contents.
+IS occupied Mosul Museum, the second most important museum in Iraq, as it was about to reopen after years of rebuilding following the Iraq War, saying that the statues were against Islam and threatening to destroy the museum's contents.